-Minimum Length of Stay for Volunteers:
+Minimum Length of Stay for Volunteers: One week.

 Room and Board Arrangements